IAMS MY

 By four to five weeks after birth, most puppies start showing an interest in their mother’s food.
 Gradually, the puppies will begin eating more solid food and nursing less.
 At the same time, the nursing mother will usually begin eating less.
 Most puppies are completely weaned around age 7 to 8 weeks.
 By this time, the mother's energy requirement is back to normal, and she should be eating her normal pre-pregnancy diet.

-FAQ On Nutritional Needs For Pregnant And Nursing Dogs
+FAQs On Nutritional Needs for Pregnant and Nursing Dogs

 1. What should a pregnant dog eat?